 According to the ancient Iranian calendar, each day of any month had a particular name.
 During the “Mehr” month of this calendar, the 16th day was called “Mehr” too.
 Therefore, there must certainly be a connection between the time of “Mehregan” festival and Qalishuyan rituals.

-On the other hand, others believe that this is an intangible cultural heritage with its roots in “praising and worshiping ritual of Tishtar” and “Water Requesting Ritual”.
+On the other hand, others believe that this is an intangible cultural heritage with its roots in the “praising and worshiping ritual of Tishtar” and “Water Requesting Ritual”.
 If this is true, the building of the Imamzadeh Shrine could be originally one of the Tishtar Temples.
 Some also believe the building dates back to the 7th century.

-Since antiquity, the decision about setting the precise time of holding Qalishuyan rituals have been left to the gray-bearded (the senior members of the society) of Fin.
+Since antiquity, the decision about setting the precise time of holding Qalishuyan rituals has been left to the gray-bearded (the senior members of the society) of Fin.
 However, someone should have spread the decision after it was made.

 One of the old traditions, which has faded out these days, is the presence of the news-distributing agents who informed the fellow citizens of the news by shouting in public places.
 Such agents were known as “Jaarchi” and their work was referred to as “Jaar”.
 In this case, they announced the precise time of the Qalishuyan from a week earlier.

 In case, the 2nd week of Mehr month coincides with one of Moharam’s mourning days, Ramadan or the birthday of an Imam, the ceremonies are held one day before or after such occasions.
 Therefore, the news must have reached the local people here and there.
 Jaarchi agents were the ones spreading the news.

 Participation in such ceremonies and festivities is an unparalleled experience if done along with visiting historic monuments.
 It’s a tremendous example of an amazing intangible cultural heritage of Iranians that you must see.
 Undoubtedly, this is a wonderful cultural experience that stays in your mind for the years to come.